 Modify page 36 lines 16-29 as follows:

-The higher layer protocol discrimination entity (HLPDE) is used by the LLC sublayer to determine the higher layer protocol to which to deliver an LLC sublayer protocol data unit (PDU).
+The higher layer protocol discrimination entity (HLPDE) is used by the LLC sublayer to determine the protocol identifier designating the higher layer protocol to which to deliver an LLC sublayer protocol data unit (PDU).
 Two methods may be used in the HLPDE.
 The two methods are:

-1) EtherType protocol discrimination (EPD), which uses the EtherType value made available to the LLC sublayer through the MSAP
+1) EtherType protocol discrimination (EPD), which uses, as the protocol identifier, the EtherType value made available to the LLC sublayer through the MSAP; and

-2) LLC protocol discrimination (LPD), which uses the addresses defined in ISO/IEC 8802-2, including the Subnetwork Access Protocol (SNAP) format
+2) LLC protocol discrimination (LPD), which uses, as the protocol identifier, the LSAP addressspecified in ISO/IEC 8802-2 or, using a particular form (see 9.4) of the Subnetwork Access Protocol (SNAP) format, an EtherType.

-IEEE Std 802.3™ is capable of natively representing the EtherType within its MAC frame format, which is used to support EPD.
-IEEE Std 802.3 also natively supports ISO/IEC 8802-2 LPD (over a limited range of frame sizes).
-In other IEEE 802 networks, such as for IEEE Std 802.11™, LPD is also achieved using SNAP, as described in Clause 9.
-In either of these techniques, the EtherType is effectively being used as a means of identifying an LSAP that provides LLC sublayer service to the protocol concerned.New IEEE 802 standards shall support protocol discrimination in the LLC sublayer using EPD.
+New IEEE 802 standards shall support protocol discrimination in the LLC sublayer using EPD.
+IEEE 802 standards should support protocol discrimination in the LLC sublayer using LPD.

+LSAP addresses and EtherTypes may be encoded as protocol identifiers using LSAP encoding, per ISO/IEC 8802-2.
+LSAP encoding supports LPD, allowing the decoding of LSAP addresses and, using the RFC 1042 form of SNAP per 9.4, EPD.
+The general form of SNAP also allows the decoding of private protocol identifiers (neither LSAP addresses nor EtherTypes) under an assigned OUI or CID, as described in 9.5.

+LSAP addresses and EtherTypes may be encoded as protocol identifiers using Length/Type (L/T) encoding, as exemplified in IEEE Std 802.3, which uses the value of a Length/Type field to distinguish between EPD and LPD.
+L/T encoding also allows the decoding of protocol identifiers that are neither LSAP addresses nor EtherTypes, namely:

+•private protocol identifiers under the OUI Extended EtherType, as described in 9.2.4; and

+•experimental protocol identifiers under the Local Experimental EtherType, as described in 9.2.3.

+LPD/SNAP should not be used with L/T encoding.
+L/T encoding, using the LLC encapsulation EtherType of IEEE Std 802.1AC, allows LSAP protocol identifiers to be encoded even when the value of the Length/Type field indicates EPD.

 Modify 9.4 as follows:

-9.4 Encapsulation of Ethernet frames with LPD
+9.4 LSAP encoding of EtherType Protocol Identifer

-This subclause specifies the standard method for conveying Ethernet frames across IEEE 802 networks that offer only the LPD function and not the EPD function in the LLC sublayer.
+This subclause specifies the standard method for conveying EtherType protocol identifiersusing LSAP encoding.

-An Ethernet frame conveyed on an LPD-only IEEE 802 network shall be encapsulated in a SNAP data unit contained in an LPD PDU of type UI, as follows:
+An EtherType Protocol Identifer conveyed on an IEEE 802 network using LSAP encoding shall be encapsulated in a SNAP data unit contained in an LPD PDU of type UI, as follows:

 a) The Protocol Identification field of the SNAP data unit shall contain a SNAP identifier in which

-1) The three OUI octets each take the value zero.
+1) The first three octets each take the value zero.

-2) The two remaining octets take the values, in the same order, of the 2 octets of the Ethernet frame’s EtherType.
+2) The two remaining octets take the values, in the same order, of the 2 octets of the EtherType.

-b) The Protocol Data field of the SNAP data unit shall contain the user data octets, in order, of the Ethernet frame.
+b) The Protocol Data field of the SNAP data unit shall contain the user data octets, in order.

-c) The values of the Destination MAC Address field and Source MAC Address field of the Ethernet frame shall be used in the Destination MAC Address field and Source MAC Address field, respectively, of the MAC frame in which the SNAP data unit is conveyed.

-NOTE—This encapsulation was originally specified in IETF RFC 1042 [B1], which contains recommendations relating to its use.
+NOTE—This method was originally specified in IETF RFC 1042 [B1], which contains recommendations relating to its use.
 Further recommendations are contained in IETF RFC 1390 [B2].